serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       versioningConfiguration:
         Status: Enabled

+params: # Stage parameters
+  prod: # Values for the "prod" stage
+    my-parameter: foo
+  dev: # Values for the "dev" stage
+    my-parameter: bar

 package: # Optional deployment packaging configuration
   patterns: # Specify the directories and files which should be included in the deployment package
     - src/**